-Table 5 shows the results of ten on-road tire inspections conducted in 2021 in Japan by JATMA with the cooperation of prefectural police departments, transportation bureau branch offices, the Nippon Expressway Companies, and other automotive- or tire-related organizations.
-Poor tire maintenance was found in 55.4% of vehicles, with an insufficient air pressure being overwhelmingly high at 46.9%.
-Insufficient air pressure not only has a negative impact on fuel efficiency, but also present the risk of puncturing.
-Therefore, activities to raise awareness of tire safety inspections are carried out for safety purposes.
+Table 5 shows the results of 15 on-road tire inspections conducted in 2022 in Japan by JATMA with the cooperation of prefectural police departments, transportation bureau branch offices, the three Nippon Expressway Companies, and other automotive or tire-related organizations.
+Poor tire maintenance was found in 27.3% of vehicles, with insufficient air pressure accounting for an overwhelmingly high proportion at 20.1%.
+Activities to educate the public about tire inspections not only because insufficient air pressure has a negative impact on fuel efficiency, but also because of the safety concern presented by the risk of puncturing.